itshahryar/ProteoAging-Oocytes/README.md

 It helps transform raw gene/proteomics data into **insightful visualizations and tables** without coding.

+**Created by Shahryar Amjad for a client.**

 ---

 ## Features ✨

 - **Gene Search** 🔍 – Quickly find any gene and retrieve relevant information.
 - **Analysis Visuals** 📊 – Interactive visualizations for DEGs and gene expression data.
 - **Data Tables** 📋 – View, filter, and analyze structured biological datasets.
 - **Responsive UI** 💻 – Works seamlessly on desktop and mobile devices.
 - **Dark Mode Support** 🌙 – Comfortable for long research sessions.

 ---